flynx/argv.js/README.md

 },
 ```

-The handler gets called if the option is given or if it has a default value but was not given.
+The handler gets called if the option is given or if it has a default
+value but was not given.

-`opts` contains the mutable list of arguments passed to the script starting with but not including the current argument.
-If the handler needs to handle it's own arguments it can modify this list in place and the _parser_ will continue from that state.
+`opts` contains the mutable list of arguments passed to the script
+starting with but not including the current argument.
+If the handler
+needs to handle it's own arguments it can modify this list in place and
+the _parser_ will continue from that state.

-One usecase for this would be and option handler that needs to handle it's arguemnts on its own.
+One usecase for this would be and option handler that needs to handle
+it's arguemnts on its own.

-`key` is the actual normalized (`[<prefix-char>]<name-str>`) option/command triggering the `.handler(..)`.
+`key` is the actual normalized (`[<prefix-char>]<name-str>`)
+option/command triggering the `.handler(..)`.

-This can be useful to identify the actual option triggering the handler when using aliases or if a single handler is used for multiple options, or when it is needed to handle a specific prefix differently (a-la `find`).
+This can be useful to identify the actual option triggering the handler
+when using aliases or if a single handler is used for multiple options, or
+when it is needed to handle a specific prefix differently (a-la `find`).

 `value` is the option value.
-A _value_ either ecplicitly passed (via `=` syntax), implicitly parsed from the `argv` via the `<option>.arg` definition or `undefined` otherwise.
+A _value_ either ecplicitly passed (via
+`=` syntax), implicitly parsed from the `argv` via the `<option>.arg`
+definition or `undefined` otherwise.

-A handler can return one of the `THEN`, `STOP` or `ERROR` to control further parsing and/or execution.
+A handler can return one of the `THEN`, `STOP` or `ERROR` to control
+further parsing and/or execution.
 (See: [`THEN`, `STOP` and `ERROR`](#then-stop-and-error) for more info.)

 #### `<option>.doc`

 Option/command documentation string used in `-help`.

+#### `<option>.priority`

+Option/command priority in the `-help`.

+Can be a positive or negative number or `undefined`.

+Ordering is as follows:
+- options in decending positive `.priority`,
+- options with undefined `.priority` in order of definition,
+- options in decending negative `.priority`.

+Note that options and commands are grouped separately.

 #### `<option>.arg`